 Also known as emerald creeper, jade vine plants (Strongylodon macrobotrys) are so extravagant that you have to see to believe.
-Jade vine is known for its spectacular blooms consisting of dangling clusters of shimmering greenish-blue, claw-shaped flowers.
+Jade vine is known for its spectacular blooms consisting of dangling clusters of shimmering greenish blue, claw-shaped flowers.
 The huge, pendant-like clusters are suspended from twisting, wisteria-like stems with waxy green leaves.
 Read on for more information about growing jade vines and jade vine care.

 Growing Jade Vines

+This tropical climber is rambunctious in its natural environment, although the plant is in danger of extinction due to deforestation.
+If you’re interested in growing jade vines, you may have success growing the vine in the ground if you live in USDA plant hardiness zone 10 through 11.
 Jade vine plants are also well suited for growing in greenhouses.
-You may be able to grow jade vine as a houseplant, too, if you can provide the proper growing conditions.
-Keep in mind that you may not see blooms until the second year; the vine won’t bloom until the base of the stem is at least ¾-inch in diameter.
+You may be able to grow jade vine as a houseplant too, if you can provide the proper growing conditions.
+Keep in mind that you may not see blooms until the second year; the vine won’t bloom until the base of the stem is at least ¾ inch (2 cm.) in diameter.

 Care of Jade Vines